 Use shapes in your lower third graphics to separate your text from the background.
 Squares are the most effective choice here, especially in news graphics.

+Of course, shapes aren't always necessary.
 Sometimes all you need is the text if the typography and size are good.
 But if you add shapes, consider a template to save time.

 7. Animating your lower third graphics